silkylogs/todo/README.md

 - Dequeue a particular note from the queue

 ## Usage
-Invoking `todo`, without any arguements, returns the last note added to the queue.
+Invoking `todo`, without any arguements, returns the first note added to the queue.

 Enqueueing a note is done using the following syntax:
 ```